-Good grief!
-I am a selfish, needy person.
+I am a selfish and needy person.
 Part of living at the guesthouse this year has meant that the place I call “home” is the place of employment for about 10 other people and is the place of respite for countless guests.
 That’s what I signed up for, it is one of the highlights of my time here…it’s also been one of the biggest challenges.
 I love people (most of the time), but I’m an introvert that is used to being able to be alone whenever I need it.
 Haiti doesn’t give much space for being alone.
 Even if I didn’t live in the guesthouse, Haitians are ALL ABOUT community.
 Boundaries?
 Not a thing.
 Privacy?
 Not a thing.
 Oversharing?
 HA!
 NOT a thing.
 My poor little introvert heart took a beating at the beginning, until I started to realize that maybe they’re on to something.
 I think the idea of community is done so much better in Haiti than in the US.
-We’ve become so guarded in the States that we limit ourselves and the depth of our relationships.
+We’ve become so guarded in the States that we limit ourselves and the depths of our relationships.
 We have learned to put our guard up so we don’t get hurt, but as a result, we thrive on “likes” and surface intimacy to try and fill the gap of being known.
 It’s fake and most of us know it.
 This year I’ve had to find balance.
 I still need my “me” time in order to get out of my head and to process the very real struggles that day-to-day life here throws in your face, but I’ve also learned to loosen up.
 To let the emotions in, or out, and to share the struggles.

 4. Find the things you love.
 Have a reason to enjoy getting out of bed.

 A few months into the year, I realized how quick I was to criticize, complain or get frustrated.
 Life just got hard.
 The aforementioned “bad things” were piling up and it felt close to unbearable.
 So I decided I needed to figure out if there was anything I still enjoyed about being here.
 You know, find the positives in the pile of crap.
 So each night before bed I would make myself come up with at least 1 thing I was looking forward to about the next day.
 It could be big or small, just something.
 Some days it was morning coffee, or a day with no guests so I could sit out on the porch in silence, or TV/wine/chocolate night with M, or getting to drive, going out for coffee, having a beach day, face timing with a friend, writing a letter, etc. You get the idea.
 Point is, I’ve learned there is ALWAYS something to look forward to.
-Like I mentioned before, the junk will always exist in life so the question is: what are you gonna do about it?
-It’s a lot easier to be present and happy where you are, when you remember that you actually like your life.
+The junk will always exist in life, so the question is: what are you gonna do about it?
+It’s a lot easier to be present and happy where you are when you remember that you actually like your life.

 5. Money can put a bandaid on poverty, but hope can transform.

 This brings me to the final point Haiti taught me.
 You can kick a rock anywhere in Haiti and hit an NGO, aid organization, non-profit, etc. I believe that lots of good is being done.
 Many of these organizations have done their homework and exist here in Haiti to make a difference, help the people, empower the impoverished.
 However, I am not convinced all of those organization are doing it efficiently or with the support of local Haitians.
 Haiti has shown me the power of a resilient people.
-Haitians have been enslaved, colonized and otherwise oppressed for centuries, and yet here they are.
+Haitians have been enslaved, colonized, and otherwise oppressed for centuries, and yet here they are.
 Still standing.
 This country needs partners, it needs long term investment, it needs direction, what it doesn’t need is more aid.
 It needs hope.
 I had the privilege this year of teaching an English class for Team Tassy.
 An organization I believe is doing really wonderful work for Haiti.
 They’re investing in hope.
 Getting to know the kids in the course was a highlight of my year in Haiti.
 They are hard-working, persistent, and inspiring.
 They would show up to each class and listen to me talk and run activities for close to 5 hours.
 WHAT?!
 I don’t even want to listen to me for that long.
 It was amazing.
 These kids are passionate about their goals and futures.
 These kids are the future of Haiti, and I have seen that the future is bright.

 I have Haiti and the Team Tassy students to thank for the courage and direction to take the next step in my career.
 In the Fall I’ll be heading to Newcastle University in the UK to study for a Masters degree International Development & Education.
 I could not be more excited to study under some of the leading minds in education for the under-developed world.
 Leaving Haiti in just a couple weeks will be difficult.
 These people and experiences have been life-changing, however I’m confident this is just a “see you later” to Haiti.
 I have a hard time saying goodbye to places I consider part of home.